© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 RAF Bicester: World War II airfield is a scheduled monument protected by Historic England under reference 1021455.
 View the official record →

-RAF Bicester is a World War II airfield located in Oxfordshire, England, established in the 1930s and developed as an operational Royal Air Force station during the Second World War.
+RAF Bicester is a Second World War airfield located in Oxfordshire, England, established as a Royal Air Force station during the conflict.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021455.

 RAF Bicester: World War II airfield is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021455.